Dee Snider: 1970s–1980s

 In early 1976, Snider joined Twisted Sister and became the band's sole songwriter.
 The group released their first studio album, Under the Blade, in September 1982 and developed a following in the UK.
 Less than a year later, Twisted Sister released their second album, You Can't Stop Rock 'n' Roll.
 Their third album, Stay Hungry, hit shelves on May 10, 1984.
 This became the band's most successful record with the hits "We're Not Gonna Take It" and "I Wanna Rock".
+"We're Not Gonna Take It" reached No. 2 on the UK singles chart and No. 21 on the Billboard Hot 100 singles chart, and was ranked No. 47 on 100 Greatest 80's Songs.
 To emphasize the "twisted sister" image, Snider adopted a trademark persona of metal-inspired drag with long blond curly hair, an excessive amount of eye shadow and rouge, a beauty mark, and bright red lipstick.

 During the mid-1980s, before the premiere of Headbangers Ball, the first MTV program to consist entirely of heavy metal videos was Heavy Metal Mania.
 The first episode aired in June 1985 and was hosted by Snider.
 It featured metal news, interviews with metal artists, and in-studio co-hosts.
-That same year, in November, Twisted Sister released Come Out and Play, which sold over 500,000 copies in the US, but was marred by a poor concert tour.
+That same year, in November, Twisted Sister released Come Out and Play, which sold more than 500,000 copies in the USA.

+In 1984, Snider was arrested for obscenity after a show in Amarillo, Texas.
+A parent who brought their kid to the show pressed charges after Snider cursed out a member of the audience for causing trouble.
+A fine was paid and the charges were later dropped.